cassieopeanuts/ping2pong/README.md

 # ping2pong

-**ping2pong** is a modern implementation of the classic arcade game Pong, rebuilt with a decentralized architecture powered by Holochain.
+**ping2pong** is a modern implementation of the classic arcade game Pong, rebuilt with a decentralized architecture powered by Holochain (0.4.0v).
 It leverages Holochain's capabilities to manage game state and player interactions in a peer-to-peer manner, offering a unique take on familiar gameplay.
 This project showcases how Holochain can be used for real-time applications, utilizing ephemeral signals for propagating ball and paddle positions between players.

 ## Project Overview and Special Features